boazbk/tcs/lec_19_cryptography.md

 After all, if we can compute NAND then we can use this to run any algorithm $P$ on the encrypted data, and map $E_k(x_0),\ldots,E_k(x_{n-1})$ to $E_k(P(x_0,\ldots,x_{n-1}))$.
 For example, a client could store their secret data $x$ in encrypted form on the cloud, and have the cloud provider perform all sorts of computation on these data without ever revealing to the provider the private key, and so without the provider _ever learning any information_ about the secret data.

-The first question took much longer time to resolve.
+The  question of _existence_ of such a scheme took much longer time to resolve.
 Only in 2009 Craig Gentry gave the first construction of an encryption scheme that allows to compute a universal basis of gates on the data (known as a _Fully Homomorphic Encryption scheme_ in crypto parlance).
 Gentry's scheme left much to be desired in terms of efficiency, and improving upon it has been the focus of an intensive research program that has already seen significant improvements.

 ### Multiparty secure computation